10 Best Therapists for Women in New York City

 As a therapist, Anjna works with college students and young adults just entering the workforce.
 Anjna has been successful in helping clients find relief from painful past experiences and overcome barriers towards meeting their goals.
 In your work together, clients will be able to discover new insights about themselves and get to the root of their challenges.
 Anjna’s goal is to help clients regain control of their lives and see long term change.

-• Specialty areas: Trauma, Anxiety, Relationships, Life Transitions, Boundaries, Family Conflict, Life Transitions, Mood Disorders, Relationship Issues, Self Esteem, Stress, Women's Issues
+• Specialties: Trauma, Anxiety, Relationships, Life Transitions, Boundaries, Family Conflict, Life Transitions, Mood Disorders, Relationship Issues, Self Esteem, Stress, Women's Issues

 2. MAGGIE MCCARTHY, LMSW